Leveraging your strongest asset: You

 Oftentimes, these skills are overlooked or understated on resumes or during interviews.
-However, according to Heather Melzer, lead experienced recruiting specialist, Deloitte Services LP, your transferable skills may actually be your strongest asset during your job search.
+However, your transferable skills may actually be your strongest asset during your job search.

 In order to determine what your transferable skills are, you should identify two things:

 - What you need for the desired job (review job description for skills and qualifications required) and,

 - What you have (look at what skills you have to offer and how things line up).

 Skills are transferable, but the trick is showing employers how it applies to a particular job, and why it is useful to them.
 If your employment history comes from the same industry as your desired career, this might be quite easy.
 However, if you have limited experience in the industry of interest or are looking to make a career change , recognizing and demonstrating your transferable skills may require a bit more effort, but in the end, these skills may serve as a crucial marketing tool for how you position yourself to a potential employer.

 First start by considering your work experience.
 Examine every aspect of your role including day-to-day responsibilities, projects in which you played a part, and various tasks you handled.
 Then, break down the steps involved and identify the combination of skills that each required.
 Finally, compare your list of skills to the list of desired skills and see where there’s overlap.
 Those are your transferable skills.

 You can also look for transferable skills outside of the workplace.
 This is especially important if you’re re-entering the workforce after an extended period of unemployment or if you’re a recent graduate.

 Consider the following past endeavors to see how you could pick out transferable skills that will likely support a new role you are considering: